5 photos: Earthquakes and The Lost Coast in 1992

 We stopped in Myers Flat for the first night, staying in a rickety old motel until everyone was able to gather the next morning and formally start the trip with breakfast at a local diner.

 But here’s the thing about big earthquakes: they have aftershocks.
 For days.
+Even weeks.

 Overnight, in the motel, there were 2 major earthquakes—the first I had ever experienced:

 I was about 30 miles from the epicenter of these quakes.
 And I felt it.
-Buddy, there was no way to miss it.
+Buddy… there was no way to miss it.

-The first started off as a rolling kind of shake.
-You could feel the waves.
-I was in my motel room, but bolted upright out of bed and made for the nearest reinforced doorway (which I’d seen in safety movies).
-When it was over, with no noticeable damage, I popped my head out the door and checked in with my motel neighbor, a long-time California resident familiar with earthquakes.
+Once I grokked the situation, I bolted upright and made for the nearest doorway (which I’d seen in safety movies).
+When the rolling shake was over, with no noticeable damage, I popped my head out the motel door and checked in with my neighbor, a long-time California resident familiar with earthquakes.

-I was beaming—I’d always wanted to experience an earthquake, so this trip was off to a great start!
-Not having any sense of earthquake sizes, I asked my more-experienced compatriot, smiling from ear-to-ear: “Was that a big one?!?”
+Grinning from ear to ear, I asked my more-experienced neighbor, “Was that a big one?!?”
 They were… less enthused.
 Through an ashen face of fear they replied, “Yeah.
 That was a big one.”
 I thought it was fun, but they were worried.
-Way to harsh my buzz, pal.

 Pitch your tent in a Red Cross emergency camp